helsbels-del/Project-1/README.md

 I have checked that all my pages are responsive on-screen sizes:
 320px, 425px, 768px, 1024px, 1440px and 2560px

-I have checked them in Enterprise and Firefox browsers as well as the Google brower I use myself.
+I have checked them in Enterprise and Firefox browsers as well as the Google browser I use myself.

 HTML Validator testing